google/applied-machine-learning-intensive/v2/02_data/04_acquiring_data/slides.md

 larger and more complex datasets.
 In order to do that, we need to know how to get the datasets into our Colab environments.

-Remember that Colab is running "in the cloud", so for it to process data you have to get that data onto the server that Colab is running on.
+Remember that Colab is running "in the cloud," so for it to process data you have to get that data onto the server that Colab is running on.

 We'll cover a few ways of doing that in this lecture.